code-differently/24q4-team3/capstone/README.md

 <table>
 <tr>
 <td>
- A webapp where users can build and share personalized, interactive gift lists for holidays like Christmas.
-The app will not only help people avoid duplicate gifts but also incorporate smart suggestions, social features, and a touch of holiday cheer.
+ A festive webapp where users can build and share personalized, interactive gift lists for holidays like Christmas.
+The app will not only help people avoid duplicate gifts but also bring a touch of holiday planning-- all wrapped up in holdiay cheer!
 </td>
 </tr>
 </table>

 🖼️
-##### screenshot to be added
+##### screenshot coming soon!

 ## Demo
 Here is a working live demo :  [to be added]